Mathnerd314/stroscot/docs/Commentary/Evaluation-Strategy.rst

 * Optimal reduction has exponential savings over lazy evaluation when evaluating Church numeral exponentiation. :cite:`aspertiBolognaOptimalHigherorder1996`
 * The optimal non-family reduction sequence is uncomputable for the lambda calculus (best known is essentially a brute force search over all reduction sequences shorter than leftmost-outermost reduction), while the optimal family reduction is simply leftmost-outermost.
-* For elementary lambda terms the number of sharing graph reduction steps is at most quadratic compared to the number of leftmost-outermost reduction steps. :cite:`guerriniOptimalImplementationInefficient2017` Actually my implementation avoids bookkeeping and fan-fan duplication and hence is linear instead of quadratic (TODO: prove this).
+* For elementary linear lambda terms the number of sharing graph reduction steps is at most quadratic compared to the number of leftmost-outermost reduction steps. :cite:`guerriniOptimalImplementationInefficient2017` Actually my implementation avoids bookkeeping and fan-fan duplication and hence is linear instead of quadratic (TODO: prove this).
 It would be nice to have a bound of optimal graph reduction steps vs. call-by-value (strict) steps but I couldn't find one.
 I think it is just the same quadratic bound, because lazy is 1-1 with strict.
-* A simply-typed term, when beta-eta expanded to a specific form "optimal root", reduces to normal form in a number of family reduction steps linearly proportional to the "size" of the term ("size" is defined in a way polynomially more than its number of characters).
-Since the simply typed terms can compute functions in ℰ4\\ℰ3 of the Grzegorczyk hierarchy (Statman), one concludes there are terms that will take strictly ℰ4 time to compute on a Turing machine, for any implementation of family reduction.
-In particular there are terms taking graph reduction steps proportional to the iterated exponential of 2 to the size of the term, i.e. :math:`2^{2^{2^n}}` for any number of 2's. :cite:`coppolaComplexityOptimalReduction2002`
+* A simply-typed term, when beta-eta expanded to a specific "optimal root" form, reduces to normal form in a number of family reduction steps linearly proportional to the "size" of the term ("size" is defined in a way polynomially more than its number of characters).
+Since the simply typed terms can compute functions in ℰ4\\ℰ3 of the Grzegorczyk hierarchy with linear size (Statman), one concludes there is a sequence of terms which reduces in a linear number of family reductions but takes ℰ4 time to compute on a Turing machine, for any implementation of family reduction.
+In particular there are terms taking optimal graph reduction steps proportional to the iterated exponential of 2 to the size of the term, i.e. :math:`2^{2^{2^n}}` for any number of 2's. :cite:`coppolaComplexityOptimalReduction2002`